Floer-theoretic filtration on Painlev\'e Hitchin systems: Filtration from the Floer theory of a -action

 \begin{prop} When $Y$ has an $I$-holomorphic symplectic structure $\Om_I$ of either \begin{enumerate} \item weight-1 \item weight-2 and $\F_\min=\{\text{point} \}$ \end{enumerate} the unit $1\in H^0(Y)$ enters the filtration \textit{precisely} at $\lambda=2$ for (1), and at $\lambda=1$ for (2). \end{prop}

-On the other hand, there are lower bounds for ranks of the filtration, which are readily-computable, using only the Betti numbers $b_k (\F_\a)$ of the fixed loci, and their weight decompositions \eqref{weight decomposition}.
+On the other hand, there are lower bounds for ranks of the filtration, which are readily computable, using only the Betti numbers $b_k (\F_\a)$ of the fixed loci, and their weight decompositions \eqref{weight decomposition}.
 Introduce Floer-theoretic indices

 where

 is a step-function.
 We have the following:

 \begin{prop} $ \rk\, \FF_{\lambda} (H^k(Y)) \geq \sum_\a b_{k-\mu_\a} (\F_\a)-b_{k-\mu_\lambda(\F_\a)}(\F_\a).$ \end{prop}